tschaub/suite/docs/gettingstarted/source/workflow/style.rst

 #.
 Repeat this process for every layer that you wish to style.

-   .. warning:: Any changes made through Styler will be immediately saved in GeoServer and will persist.
+   .. warning:: Any changes made through Styler will be immediately saved and will persist.